multimeric/PandasSchema/README.rst

 PandasSchema is a module for validating tabulated data, such as CSVs (Comma Separated Value files), and TSVs (Tab Separated Value files).
-It uses the incredibly powerful data analysis tool pandas to do so quickly and efficiently.
+It uses the incredibly powerful data analysis tool Pandas to do so quickly and efficiently.

 For example, say your code expects a CSV that looks a bit like this: